PatriciaMoraru/TMPS_Fall2025/Laboratory Work 2/Bakery/REPORT_2.md

 ---

-## Conclusion
+## Conclusions

-The Bakery Management System effectively illustrates all six creational design patterns in a simple and intuitive way.
+The Bakery Management System successfully demonstrates six fundamental creational design patterns through a simple, cohesive domain example.
-Each pattern is modular, easy to understand, and grounded in a realistic domain — making the code both educational and extendable.
+Each pattern was implemented independently to emphasize its core intent and usage while maintaining clarity and modularity.
+Overall, the project achieves its educational goal — providing an intuitive and extensible demonstration of how creational design patterns can be applied in practice.

 ---